NavdeepBrar03/LinuxAssignment3/Assignment3.md

       - `sudo`: Executes the commands with superuser privileges.
       - `systemctl reload nginx`: Reloads Nginx to apply new configurations.
       - `systemctl restart nginx`: Restarts the Nginx service.
-      - **Purpose**: To apply the changes made to the Nginx configuration.
+     ### Purpose: To apply the changes made to the Nginx configuration.

 4. **Verify Nginx Configuration**